Mid-sized crossovers and SUVs are bread-and-butter vehicles for most auto companies.

 Bottom Line: Both machines offer much in the way of gee-whiz technology, packing in features and goodies that were only found in high-end luxury cars just a few short years ago.

 Edge: A pair of engine choices are offered in the Edge.
-Customers can select the standard-equipment 2.0L turbocharged inline-four making 250 horsepower or, in hot-rod ST trim, a tasty 2.7L turbo with six cylinders and 335 ponies in its stable.
+Customers can select the standard-equipment 2.0-liter turbocharged inline-four making 250 horsepower or, in hot-rod ST trim, a tasty 2.7-liter turbo with six cylinders and 335 ponies in its stable.
 The latter is available only with all-wheel drive and an eight-speed automatic backs both engines.

 ALSO SEE: 2019 Ford Edge ST Review

-Explorer: Based on a completely different platform than the Edge, the Explorer is available with either a 300-hp 2.3L turbocharged four-cylinder or a 365-hp 3.0L turbocharged V6.
+Explorer: Based on a completely different platform than the Edge, the Explorer is available with either a 300-horsepower 2.3-liter turbocharged four-cylinder or a 365-hp 3.0-liter turbocharged V6.
 The latter is solely available on the high-zoot Platinum trim.
 Both engines are mated to a 10-speed automatic transmission and while the four-banger is offered in rear or four-wheel drive, the V6 is strictly a 4×4 rig.

 Edge: Given the barn-sized hole it has to punch through the atmosphere, Ford’s two-row Edge acquits itself well at the pumps.
 Front-wheel-drive models are rated at an impressive 29 mpg in highway driving, with a 1 mpg penalty for all-wheel drive on four-cylinder models.
 The powerful V6 is good for an estimated 21 mpg in mixed city and highway duty.

-Bottom Line: No matter which way you slice it, the Edge is better on fuel than the Explorer thanks to size and weight.
+Bottom Line: Speaking pure ICE, no matter which way you slice it, the Edge is better on fuel than the Explorer thanks to size and weight.
 Physics wins again.
-The Explorer Hybrid might give it a run for its MPG when figures are released.
+The Explorer Hybrid does post the better overall figures, though.

-Explorer: Freshly rated at 5,600 lbs towing capacity, the new Explorer outstrips most of its rivals in terms of hauling duties.
+Explorer: Freshly rated at a 5,600 lb towing capacity (5,000 for Hybrid), the new Explorer outstrips most of its rivals in terms of hauling duties.
 Even though that gravel patch at the mall is the only off-roading most Explorers are likely to sample, its approach angle of over 20 degrees provides extra security from damage caused by winter snowbanks or treacherous cement parking stops.
 A terrain-management system metes out power and traction based on road conditions.